 The construction of the second stage of the Panoramika project was completed in July 2016.
-The second phase of this project was developed on a part of land strip of 4,800 m2 located in Szczecin at Duńska Street, and is a continuation of the Panoramika I project.
-The project comprises 1 nine-storey, multi-family residential building with a total of 107 apartments and an aggregate floor space of 5,900 m2.
+The second stage of this project was developed on a part of land strip located in Szczecin at Duńska Street, and is a continuation of the Panoramika I project.
+The project comprises 107 apartments and an aggregate floor space of 5,900 m2.